leadedge/ofxNDI/README.md

 An Openframeworks addon to allow sending and receiving images over a network using the NewTek Network Device Protocol.

 ## Updates
+31.03.18 - Updated for NDI SDK Vers 3.
+Search source for "Vers 3".<br/>
+Note changes to function argument variable types to match with Version 3.<br/>
-06.08.18 - Updated for NDI SDK Vers 3.5 Visual Studio 2017 and Openframeworks 10.
+06.08.18 - Updated for NDI SDK Vers 3.5 Visual Studio 2017 and Openframeworks 10.<br/>
 02.02.19 - Corrections and audio receive testing

 Significant changes have been made for this version.
 The original classes have been renamed :